cyavuzucsd/cse15l-lab-reports/labreport1.md

 I ran all the commands which were on the week 1 website for CSE15L.
 I only included three screenshots to not make the lab report unnecessarily long.

 Congratulations!
-You have complete all the steps!
+You have completed all the steps!